hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 `less` also gives you a way of searching through files.
 Just hit the "/" key to begin a search.
 Enter the name of the word you would like to search for and hit enter.
 It will jump to the next location where that word is found.
 Try searching the `dictionary.txt` file for the word "cat".
 If you hit "/" then "enter", `less` will just repeat the previous search. `less` searches from the current location and works its way forward.
 If you are at the end of the file and search for the word "cat", `less` will not find it.
 You need to go to the beginning of the file and search.

 For instance, let's search for the sequence `GTGCGGGCAATTAACAGGGGTTCAC` in our file.
 You can see that we go right to that sequence and can see what it looks like.
+(Remember to hit 'q' to exit the `less` program)

 Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation